 If you want to get a better understanding of the components used in the Magic Formula calculation, you can click on the 'details' link on top of the chart.
 This opens the following screen:

-We think this new scorecard provides a much more intuitive assessment of the relative cheapness and quality of a company.
+We think this new scorecard provides a much more intuitive assessment of a company's relative cheapness and quality.
 And since it uses the screener filters of your last screen, you can play around with these filters in the screener and see the effect on the histograms.
-This way you can see the histograms for one or more sectors, countries or for selected company sizes.
+This way, you can see the histograms for one or more sectors, countries, or selected company sizes.